 FAFSA TIPS

 To receive financial aid through Georgia State University, each student must complete the Free Application for Federal Student Aid (FAFSA) each year.
-The FAFSA is used to determine eligibility for many scholarships (including general scholarships from the University) and to award a student financial aid in the form of grants, work study, and federal loans.
+The FAFSA is used to determine eligibility for many scholarships (including general scholarships from the University) and to award a student financial aid in the form of grants, work-study, and federal loans.
 (Alternative educational loans must be applied for separately through a private lender or bank.)
-The FAFSA is available for completion on October 1 prior to the upcoming aid year, and must be submitted (with valid signatures) by Georgia State’s April 1 priority deadline.
+The FAFSA is available for completion on October 1 prior to the upcoming aid year, and should be submitted (with valid signatures) by Georgia State’s April 1 priority deadline.
+This deadline is suggested to ensure that you maximize your aid eligibility.
+You may continue to submit your FAFSA past April 1.

 If you completed the Free Application for Federal Student Aid (FAFSA) when applying for financial aid for the previous academic year, you should receive an email from the U.S. Department of Education with instructions about how to once again submit the application electronically.